starkandwayne-attic/starkandwayne.github.com/_posts/2013-05-07-test-kitchen-10-is-coming.md

 ---
 {% include JB/setup %}

 There is something wonderful coming to devops-land called test-kitchen [1.0](https://github.com/opscode/test-kitchen/tree/1.0#test-kitchen).
 Its a complete rewrite of old test-kitchen by Fletcher Nichol.
-Its supposedly agnostic to chef [1]; yet for chef cookbook development it is going to be huge when you combine it with berkshelf (bundler for cookbooks) and vagrant (friendly local VMs for developers).
+Its supposedly agnostic to chef[^agnostic]; yet for chef cookbook development it is going to be huge when you combine it with berkshelf (bundler for cookbooks) and vagrant (friendly local VMs for developers).

 How huge?
 I jammed as much as I know into a 20 minute TDD demo to create a chef cookbook for the [hub](https://github.com/defunkt/hub) project.
 The resulting repo was called [chef-hub](https://github.com/drnic/chef-hub).